Union annoyed

 Civil servants’ collective agreement: difficult negotiations begin

+In addition to Kogler, Finance Minister Magnus Brunner (ÖVP) also negotiated on Monday.
+It is questionable whether he will conclude them.
+This is because he is moving to the EU Commission in Brussels in around two weeks' time.
 Another difficulty in the talks is the lack of a government majority in the National Council.
 A third partner would be needed to decide on the salaries of civil servants, as Kogler also pointed out.
-The agreement of the SPÖ, whose negotiators also play an important role in the talks on the civil servants' side, would be logical here.
+It would be logical for the SPÖ, whose negotiators also play an important role in the talks on the civil servants' side, to agree.
+However, the government negotiations must also be taken into account, as the Neos will probably put the brakes on civil servants' salaries in view of the forthcoming austerity package.

 Large demonstration planned for November 26